-- ♣ Arrange a set time and date in advance, as you would for a face-to-face meeting. - ◆ Discuss together what method works best for both of you.
-For example, do you both have the technology/Wi-Fi available to use video calls? - ★ Make sure you're in an environment that has minimal distractions around you.
-For example, don't have your meeting in a room with the TV on! - ♣ It's a good idea to set an agenda in advance of your meeting so that you can ensure you have focus throughout the session, as you won't have the visual stimulus immediately in front of you as you may do in real life.
-What do you want to speak about/achieve in your chat? - ◆ Send documents/links to one another in advance of your meeting.
-For example, if you planned to look through a personal statement together, this should be shared in advance of the remote meeting. - ♣ Record the outcomes of your meeting and the goals set to then revisit at your next meeting. - ◆ Communication is key: keep each other and us up to date on how you are, any concerns and questions that you have.
+- face-to-face meeting. - Discuss together what method works best for both of you.
+For example, do you both have the technology/Wi-Fi available to use video calls? - Make sure you're in an environment that has minimal distractions around you.
+For example, don't have your meeting in a room with the TV on! - + It's a good idea to set an agenda in advance of your meeting so that you can ensure you have focus throughout the session, as you won't have the visual stimulus immediately in front of you as you may do in real life.
+What do you want to speak about/achieve in your chat? - Send documents/links to one another in advance of your meeting.
+For example, if you planned to look through a personal statement together, this should be shared in advance of the remote meeting. - Record the outcomes of your meeting and the goals set to then revisit at your next meeting. - Communication is key: keep each other and us up to date on how you are, any concerns and questions that you have.